morenofa/Cricket/README.md

 # Cricket

-Cricket is a simple javascript page for manage the results of a game of Cricket.
+Cricket is a simple javascript page for for keeping track of score of darts game cricket.

 ## TODOs

 * Moving the html code injected in the app.js file to Handlebars partials

+## Features

+- Games: Cricket
+- Modes: Clasic, Cut-Throat
+- Player: 1-10
+- Manage history (Rolback option)
+- Languages

 ## Live preview